 Liability attaches when an owner unjustifiably sicks his dog on a victim or uses his dog to rape a victim.
 The same theory would go for shooting a person with a gun with no justification.

-So first, people need to know that animal attacks are not always the fault of the owner, despite the owner’s knowledge the dog was potentially dangerous.
+So first, people need to know that animal attacks are not always the owner’s fault, despite the owner’s knowledge the dog was potentially dangerous.
 Because of this, people need to recognize when defenses apply and when they don’t, when dealing with negligence claims under California’s statute.
 Dog bite defenses can, in fact, thwart the strict liability statute under the Civil Code.

 When Are Pet Owners Responsible for their Pets?

 The bottom line is that you are almost always responsible for the acts of your pets and are normally held strictly liable in a negligence claim.
 In particular, dog owners should be aware of their dog biting a person; they can face civil suits.
 The news media often run stories about bite victims and such viciousness where the injuries caused are horrific and even deadly.
 Skin can be permanently scarred, nerve damage can occur, and a child’s eye can be bitten out.
 These stories relate to separate incidents and injuries suffered, the dog’s impounding, and the consequences the owner faces, whether the owner knew about it or not, even when they comply with the leash law to try and avoid liability.